OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ## What's next?

-We are aiming for November for the first public release, and we will talk more about the specifics of what is included as we get closer.
+We are aiming at November for the first public release.
+We will talk more about the specifics of what is included as we get closer.
 In the meantime, if you have any questions or comments, please enter them below or join the conversation in the Octopus community Slack.